Why this Research?

 - Having a benchmark about what it costs for household types to have an acceptable standard of living opens up a space to examine the adequacy of the National Minimum Wage and social welfare transfers.
 The VPSJ have identified gaps in social welfare provision and the inadequacy of the minimum wage for a number of household types.
 These findings are presented in pre-budget and policy submissions to highlight individuals and families living on an inadequate income.

-- The VPSJ has for the last number of years being invited to make a presentation to the Minister and the Department of Social Protection at the Pre-Budget Forum.
+- The VPSJ has for the last number of years being invited to make a presentation to the Minister and the Department Employment Affairs and Social Protection at the Pre-Budget Forum.

 - The VPSJ was invited to make a presentation to the Office of the UN Special Rapporteur on Extreme Poverty and Human Rights